Topsort/topsort.php/README.md

 `Topsort\SDK\SDK::report_impressions` requires one argument, an array with the following keys:

+- entity: Required for unpromoted products.
+Must be the ID for the product that was rendered.
+- resolvedBidId: Required for promoted products.
+Must be the ID for the auction the product won.
-- session (**required**): An array describing the user on the current session.
+- placement: Optional.
+An array describing the placement of the product on the site.
-- id: The marketplace's ID for the event.
+- id: Optional.
+The marketplace's ID for the event.
 If present, it should be unique.
 Topsort may use this field to de-duplicate events.
-Also useful for correlating marketplace and Topsort events.
-- impressions (**required**): An array of impression arrays, each containg data from the product rendered
+- opaqueUserId: Optional.
+The marketplace's ID for the user.
+Defaults to a random UUID stored in a cookie.
+- ocurredAt: Optional.
+A DateTime, from when the impression happened.
+Defaults to the current time.

 ```php
 <?php